XiaoConstantine/mongoose.nvim/README.md

 - Use the command `:Mongoose`
 - Or use the default keymap `<leader>ma` (if configured)
+- Run `:MongooseLLMAnalyze` to generate an AI analysis of your editing patterns
+- View the analysis by pressing `l` in the Mongoose analytics window

 The analytics window shows:
 - Total keystrokes for the current filetype
 - Most frequently used key sequences
 - Average duration for each sequence

+Get personalized recommendations for:
+- Inefficient patterns in your workflow
+- More efficient alternatives
+- A structured learning plan
+- Advanced Vim techniques suited to your style

 ## Understanding the Analytics